R-Kiselev/Flask-RESTful-API/readme.md

 # Flask-restful API

 This project implements RESTful API for a simple banking system.
+Inspired by the structure and some solutions from the project https://github.com/karec/cookiecutter-flask-restful

 ## Features